kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ## The Four arithmetic operations

 Each of the four basic arithmetic operations--addition, multiplication, subtraction, division---are [binary](https://en.wikipedia.org/w/index.php?title=Binary_operation&oldid=1182322931) operations and may only be performed between _two_ numbers.
-The ability to add multiple numbers---as in determining the total sum to be paid at the checkout counter while shopping---is made possible by the [commutativity](https://en.wikipedia.org/wiki/Commutative_property) and [associativity](https://en.wikipedia.org/wiki/Associative_property) of addition.
+The ability to _add_ multiple numbers---as in determining the total sum to be paid at the checkout counter while shopping---is made possible by the [commutativity](https://en.wikipedia.org/wiki/Commutative_property) and [associativity](https://en.wikipedia.org/wiki/Associative_property) of addition, which also applies to multiplication.
+Subtraction and division are neither commutative nor associative.

 ### Commutativity and Associativity